stayn1ght/microbiome_analysis/network_analyse/sparCC.md

 # sparCC.md
-sparCC is used for network analysis of microbiota.
+sparCC is used for network analysis of microbiota, recommand by Chen.

+Cytoscape?